 We have implemented some essential steps to help create a safe environment for you.
 We monitor our facilities to ensure our staff and clients are healthy.
 Anyone feeling any symptoms of illness will be asked to stay home until their symptoms subside.
 Our employees have also been educated on hand hygiene and universal precautions, and we are ensuring that we have adequate supplies in our facilities.
 We have reinforced best practices related to monitoring and protecting each other's health, such as...

-- Wearing masks or facial coverings during treatment.
-All Staff will be wearing masks and clients will be asked to wear facial coverings.
-Clients must bring their own facial coverings with them.
+Wearing masks or facial coverings at all times.
+Staff will be wearing masks and clients will be asked to wear facial coverings.
+Clients should bring their own mask or facial coverings with them.

-- You are experiencing flu-like or upper respiratory symptoms, fever, cough, or shortness of breath
+We may schedule your appointment two weeks out if you have tested positive for COVID and/or are experiencing flu-like or upper respiratory symptoms, fever, cough, or shortness of breath.

 As a reminder, the most effective way to stay healthy is through best practices to minimize the spread of infectious disease.
 The CDC recommends the following to prevent illness: